Tughlaqabad Fort: History

 Ghazi Malik was a feudatory of the Khalji rulers of Delhi, India.
-The Khaliji dynasty is a Turco-Afghan dynasty that ruled India.
+The Khaliji dynasty is a Turk-Afghan dynasty that ruled India.
 Once, while on a walk with his Khalji master, Ghazi Malik suggested that the king build a fort on a hillock in the southern portion of Delhi.
 The king jokingly told Ghazi Malik to build the fort himself when he would become king.

-In 1321, Ghazi Malik drove away the Khaljis and assumed the title of Ghias-ud-din Tughlaq, commencing the Tughlaq dynasty.
+In 1321, Ghazi Malik drove away the Khaljis and assumed the title of Ghiyath al-Din Tughluq, commencing the Tughlaq dynasty.
 He promptly ordered the construction of his legendary city, envisioning it as a beautiful yet impregnable fortress that would ward off Mongol marauders.
 However, destiny would not be as he would have liked.

 The Curse of Nizamuddin Auliya

-Ghias-ud-din is usually perceived as a liberal ruler.
-However, he was so inordinately passionate about his dream fort that he issued a dictate that all labourers in Delhi must work on his fort.
-Nizamuddin Auliya, a revered Sufi saint of the 13th century, got incensed owing to the cessation of construction of his baoli (step-well) triggered by the labour requisitioning.
-The confrontation between the Sufi saint and the royal emperor eventually transmogrified into a legend in India.
-The saint uttered a curse which was to resonate throughout history until today.
+During the construction of Tughlaqabad Fort in 1321, Ghiyath al-Din Tughluq encountered a conflict with the revered Sufi saint Hazrat Nizamuddin Auliya.
+While the ruler sought to mobilise all labourers for his fort's construction, many were also working on a stepwell (baoli) in nighttime for Nizamuddin at his residence.
+In an effort to compel the workers to abandon the baoli project, Tughlaq banned the sale of kerosene, aiming to prevent them from lighting lamps at night.

+Angered by the ruler's actions, Nizamuddin Auliya pronounced a curse: "Ya rahe ujjar, ya base Gujjar," meaning "Either it remains a ruin or may the nomadic and peasant Gujjars live there."

+During a military campaign in Bengal, Tughlaq learned that laborers at his newly constructed Fort were defying his orders by working on the (baoli).
+He vowed to punish the saint upon his return to Delhi.
+In response, Nizamuddin Auliya remarked, "Hunuz Dilli dur ast," meaning "Delhi is still far off," suggesting that the Sultan's plans would be thwarted.

+As the curse began to take effect, Tughlaq and his younger son met a tragic fate on their journey back.
+A pavilion, erected to celebrate the Sultan's military success, collapsed, resulting in their deaths.
+This incident underscored the belief that Nizamuddin's curse had manifested, leading to the eventual abandonment of Tughlaqabad Fort shortly after its completion.

 The death of the ruler

 Another of the saint's curses was "Hunuz Dilli door ast" (Delhi is still far away).
 The Emperor was engrossed in a campaign in Bengal at this time.
 He was successful and was on his way to Delhi.
-However, his son, Muhammad bin Tughlaq, met him at Kara in Uttar Pradesh.
+However, his son, Muhammad bin Tughluq, met him at Kara in Uttar Pradesh.
 Allegedly at the prince's orders, a Shamiana (Tent) was made to fall on the Emperor, who was crushed to death (1324).